 12. Candidacy Registration

 Are you planning on graduating this semester?
 Congratulations!
 Please see our Graduation page on how to register as a candidate for graduation.
+Also, make sure to attend the virtual Candidate meeting; details/link can be found on the ME Grad Blog announcement page.

 13. Final Check

-Double-check your class list in myPurdue, under "Concise Student Schedule", once your course registration and research registration has posted (coursework, research, candidacy).
+Double-check your class list in myPurdue, under "Concise Student Schedule", once your course registration and/or research registration has posted (coursework, research, candidacy).
 It’s best to make sure there are no errors at the beginning of a semester, as things are still able to be adjusted.
 As of Spring 2022, the registrar’s office is no longer considering appeals based on a student not realizing they weren’t registered correctly for the semester.

 Course Selection Advice for New Graduate Students